 The system’s high-speed highway modifications are also worth noting.
 According to International, the updated system can even filter out stationary objects such as guard rails at higher speeds.
 Not only that, but International trucks also come with an enhanced Wingman fusion system that applies increased braking power as large trucks with loads have high inertia and require more force to come to a complete halt.

 Furthermore, International semi-trucks also feature a highly sophisticated Lane Keep Assist system.
 Not only it prevents unintended lane departures, but it also dynamically adjusts the steering wheel’s stiffness based on the vehicle’s speed.
+Truck accident lawyer Trent K. says: “one of the most common causes for truck accidents on the highway is driving fatigue that leads to unintended out of lane deviation.”

 And that’s just to name a few.
 Indeed, countless other safety features make International semi-trucks a good choice when safety is concerned.
 Better safe than sorry, right?